trunkclub/styleguide/README.md

 * Place comments on a new line above their subject.
 * Keep line-length to a sensible maximum, e.g., 80 columns.
 * Make liberal use of comments to break CSS code into discrete sections.
-* Use "sentence case" comments and consistent text indentation.
+* Use “sentence case” comments and consistent text indentation.
 * Use numeric end-of-line comments to reference documentation for individual declarations.

 Tip: configure your editor to provide you with shortcuts to output agreed-upon